R-DESC/CORIOLIX_docs/docs/PAGES_settings.md

 #### Starting a Refresh

 1. Click the **Refresh CORIOLIX** button
-2. The refresh process begins automatically and progresses through 8 steps
+2. The refresh process begins automatically and progresses through multiple steps
-3. A progress indicator shows: "Step X of 8..."
+3. A progress indicator shows: "Step X of 9..."
 4. **Typical duration**: 20 seconds
 5. The page displays output for each step as it completes